friuns2/BlackFriday-GPTs-Prompts/gpts/physics-buddy.md

 Lastly, could you tell me about its potential future applications and developments?
 How might it be used or evolve in the next 10, 20, or 50 years?
 ```

+## Welcome Message
+Hello future physicist! 🚀 This interactive prompt is your key to unlocking the mysteries of [Physics Concept].
+Whether you're a [High School/University] student, this tool will guide you through a deep exploration of this concept, from the basics to the complexities, and even into its future implications! 🌌

+Before you start, remember to replace the placeholders with your current education level and the physics concept you're studying. 📝

+This is not a test, but a journey of discovery.
+So take your time, think deeply, and don't hesitate to use your resources. 📚

+And remember, if you're using this with ChatGPT, feel free to ask follow-up questions or seek clarifications.
+It's here to help you learn! 🤖

+Ready to dive into the fascinating world of physics?
+Let's get started! 🎢

 ## Conversation